Updated: Oct 14

 The harmonisation of the energy present within the body relaxes the nervous system which acts as a potent stress relief mechanism.
 Dental issues like bruxism which is caused by stress can be healed effectively with this technique.
 As per Buddhist tradition the sound generated fro the singing bowl is similar to the "sound of the void", or the sound which created the universe from nothing or complete emptiness which was present prior to it.
 This sound or prana energy is believed to pervade the entire universe, all movements within the material creation can only be possible because of the presence of this energy.

 We at the yoga sessions of Shahzadpur farm yoga classes use the Himalayan singing bowl as aid to meditation.
-We end all our yoga classes with a 10 minute singing bowl meditation session wherein the students feel and concentrate on the resonance being generated from the bowl while sitting in any cross legged position like the Padmasana.
+We end all our yoga classes with a 10 minute singing bowl meditation session wherein the students feel and concentrate on the resonance being generated from the bowl while sitting in any cross legged position like the Padmasana or Sukhasana.
 We also use this bowl while performing the relaxation technique of Nishpanda bhava where in we use it in the strike mode like a bell.
 The students after settling into the required relaxed body posture follow the fading sound starting from the loud bling is generated from the strike of the mallet on the inside of the singing bowl.

 Singing bowls can also be used in different ways for enhancing the relaxation response in Savasana or the corpse pose.